FAQ Living Wage

 How does WageIndicator calculate the cost of food?

-The UN-Food and Agriculture Organization (FAO) publishes a food balance sheet which reflects the food preferences of a country.
-The food balance sheet includes 50 food items, the per capita food supply, its dietary energy value and fat content.
-For instance figures show that Spain and Portugal consume the largest amount of rice in the EU (more than 100 grams per person per day) but that the rice consumed in Serbia or Poland is only 10 grams per capita per day.
-The calculation of living wages takes these differences in food consumption patterns into account.
-The food requirements for children and adults are assumed to be identical.
+The UN Food and Agriculture Organization (FAO) database includes the national food consumption patterns in per capita units which reflect the food preferences in a country.
+The data provides the per capita food supply, its dietary energy value and fat content in about 50 food groups.
+For instance, according to the data Spain and Portugal consume the largest amount of rice in the EU (more than 100 grams per person per day), while rice consumption in Serbia or Poland is only 10 grams per capita per day.
+The calculation of Living Wages takes these differences in food consumption patterns into account.
+The food patterns for children and adults are assumed to be identical.

 People live in households of varying size and composition.
 How does WageIndicator deal with this fact of life?

-A one person household consists of an adult working individual.
-The living wage estimate for one individual provides a baseline estimate and permits a direct comparison with Minimum Wages and actual wages, since WageIndicator defines these wages also at the individual level.
+A one-person household consists of an adult working individual.
+The Living Wage estimate for an individual provides a baseline estimate and permits a direct comparison with the prevailing statutory Minimum Wage and with actual wages, since WageIndicator also defines these wages at the individual level.

 What is a standard 2+2 family?

-How many wage earners are there in a family?
+How many wage earners does a family include?

 How are the actual wages of low-, medium-, high-skilled workers arrived at?

-Reported monthly earnings of workers in low-, medium-, and high-skilled occupations are obtained from the WageIndicator voluntary web surveys of 2014 and 2015.
-The definition of groups follows the one-digit ISCO-classification of occupations where ISCO 1-2 are clustered into high-skilled, ISCO 3-8 into medium-skilled and ISCO 9 into low-skilled groups.
+The application Wages in Context contrasts the assessment of the income situation of working individuals and their families.
+Reported monthly earnings of workers in low-, medium-, and high-skilled occupations are obtained from the voluntary WageIndicator web surveys on work and wages over the last 36 months.
+The definition of groups follows the one-digit ISCO-classification of occupations where ISCO 1-2 are clustered into high-skilled, ISCO 3-5,7,8 into medium-skilled and ISCO 6, 9 into low-skilled groups.
 The minimum and maximum values represent the 25th and 50th percentiles of the wage distribution per occupation.
-WageIndicator prefers to offer this wage range instead of just one figure, which is usually the 40th percentile, since a range reflects the real situation better.
+WageIndicator prefers to offer this wage range instead of just one figure, which is usually the 40th percentile, since the range it presents reflects the real situation better.

 How does WageIndicator collect the data for the actual salary indications?

-WageIndicator collects data by means of a voluntary web-based survey available at national WageIndicator sites.
-The WageIndicator questionnaire is offered (in 2015) in 46 languages and is operational in 84 countries.
-The survey questionnaire is similar to those used by statistical agencies for standard labor force surveys, it is user-friendly and consists of multiple-choice questions only.
+WageIndicator collects data by means of the voluntary WageIndicator web surveys on work and wages.
+The survey is available in the national language(s) at all national WageIndicator sites, and web visitors are invited to complete the survey.
+The survey questionnaire is comparable to those used by national statistical agencies for their standard labour force surveys, it is user-friendly and consists of multiple-choice questions only.
 The collected data is anonymized and subject to strict security measures, safeguarding the privacy of the participating individual.
-In 30 countries with less strong internet WageIndicator also collects salary data on the basis of face-to-face surveys.
-This data is used for salary indications as well.
+In 30 countries with low internet penetration WageIndicator collects salary data on the basis of face-to-face surveys, though not on a regular basis.
+This data is included in the salary calculations as well.

 Is the wage information reliable?

 What is an occupation?
-And what is an occupation group?
+And what is an occupational group?

-WageIndicator recognizes more than 1700 different occupations.
-Its classification of occupations is based on the International Standard Classification of Occupations (ISCO) provided by the International Labour Organization (ILO).
-WageIndicator follows the latest classification ISCO-08 released in March 2008, amending it whenever a more detailed classification is necessary.
-ISCO-08 classification is a tool for organizing jobs into a clearly defined set of groups according to the tasks and duties undertaken on the job.
-ILO classifies occupations into smaller and larger occupation groups (either 4-digit, 3-digit, 2-digit or 1-digit ISCO code).
-The smallest occupation groups are referenced with a 4-digit ISCO-08 code.
-At the top level occupations are clustered into 10 major occupation groups described by the 1-digit ISCO-08 code.
-For example the occupation group Professionals includes the occupations: Biotechnologist, Aircraft engineer, Translator, University professor in social sciences, etc. Each of these occupations is then broken down into more narrowly defined ones, e.g. University professor in social sciences, into sociologist, politologist, and the like.
-In addition to these ILO-defined groups WageIndicator defines exact occupations with 13-digit ISCO-08 codes, in such a way that the first 1,2,3 or 4 digits of the 13-digit ISCO-08 occupation code exactly match the ILO-defined occupation groups under which a certain occupation falls.
+WageIndicator recognizes more than 1,700 different occupations.
+These occupations are classified using the International Standard Classification of Occupations (ISCO) provided by the International Labour Organization (ILO).
+WageIndicator follows the latest classification ISCO-08 released in March 2008.
+The ISCO classification is a tool for organizing occupations into more than 400 occupational groups according to the tasks and duties undertaken on the job.
+ISCO is a hierarchical classification, clustering detailed occupational groups at so-called 4-digit level into more than 100 broader groups at 3-digit level.
+These are then grouped into 27 groups at 2-digit level.
+At the top level occupations are clustered into 10 major occupational groups described by the 1-digit ISCO code.
+For example the 1-digit occupational group Professionals includes the occupations: Biotechnologist, Aircraft engineer, Translator, University professor in social sciences, et cetera.
+Each of these occupations is then broken down into more narrowly defined ones, like University professor in social sciences into sociologist, anthropologist, and similar.
+In addition to these ILO-defined groups, WageIndicator defines exact occupations to 5-digit ISCO-08 codes.

-How many observations suffice for a reliable estimate?
+How many observations suffice for a reliable wage estimate?